sjud/leptos_tauri_from_scratch/README.md

     "devPath": "http://127.0.0.1:3000",
     "distDir": "../src-orig/dist"
 ```
-Check https://tauri.app/v1/api/config/#buildconfig for what these do, they aren't very relevant in this guide.
+Check https://tauri.app/v1/api/config/#buildconfig for what these do, but we'll trunk build into a folder `src-orig/dist` which we reference here.
 <br><br>
 This is just how big we want the window.
 ```